‘Sports Illustrated’ Model Samantha Hoopes Is ‘Bringing Sexy Back’ A Week After Giving Birth

 Hoopes shared that a lot of her fans seemed to think she was going away for good once the news of her pregnancy became public.
 She joked that she was pregnant, not dying, and she apparently didn’t hesitate to block those who were less than supportive.

 When asked if she thought becoming pregnant might jeopardize her modeling career, Samantha said that she felt it was important to be open and honest.
-She added that Sports Illustrated has always let her be who she is and she explained that she was feeling especially happy and complete during her last shoot with the outlet.
+She added that Sports Illustrated has always let her be who she is, and she explained that she was feeling especially happy and complete during her last shoot with the outlet.

 It doesn’t look as if Samantha Hoopes is in any rush to get back to modeling or do much of anything aside from embracing these early days with her baby George.
-The Sports Illustrated model will surely be keeping her fans updated in the days and weeks ahead and it’s clear she’s head-over-heels in love with her new little guy.
+The Sports Illustrated model will surely be keeping her fans updated in the days and weeks ahead, and it’s clear she’s head over heels in love with her new little guy.